madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-a-primer.md

 ---
 layout: post
-title:  "Parallel Computing in JavaScript : The Guide"
+title:  "Understanding Decision Tree Learning: A Primer"
-date:   2017-03-29 18:34:56 +0530
+date:   2017-03-23 11:34:56 +0530
-description: Parallel programming in JavaScript is not as straight-forward as it is in languages such as C/C++ and Java or even Python due to its event based paradigm.
-JavaScript, while traditionally being used for performing small computations, is being increasingly used for heavy-wight applications.
-In this post I will focussing on parallel computation in JavaScript through Web Workers API.
+description: Decision Tree learning is one of the most widely used and practical methods for inductive inference.
+Decision Trees are easily understood by human and can be developed/used without much pain.
+In this post I will walk through the basics and the working of decision trees.
-categories: Parallel-Processing
+categories: Machine-Learning

 ---

-Back when JavaScript was developed as _Mocha_ at Netscape Communications Corporation by Brendan Eich in 1995, the language was meant for adding _programmability_ on the web - making the web more interactive for the user.
-Over the years, JavaScript has gained massive prominence and has become one of the most important languages of the day.
-The rise of the web has taken JavaScript places it was never conceived to be.
+Decision tree learning are one of the most common machine learning algorithms out there.
+One of the advantages of decision trees are that there are quite staright forward, easily understandable by humans.
+Decision trees provide a way to approximate discrete valued functions and are robust to noisy data.
+Decision trees can be represented using the typical [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) Data Structure.

 Anyone who has written considerable amount of code in JavaScript will not be surprised to know that JavaScript [was written in 10 days](https://www.computer.org/csdl/mags/co/2012/02/mco2012020007.pdf).
 As lovable as it may be, JavaScript has subtle bug friendly features and [lot of other things that programmers would rather not have](https://whydoesitsuck.com/why-does-javascript-suck/).
 But it is one of the essential programming(scripting?) languages in today's web driven world.
 Hence, it is imperative to implement the best of software programming techniques and technologies in JavaScript.